CptSAmerica/Space_Gem/README.md

 Vinodha Ravichandran
 Github username: Vinodhabiz

-Special thanks to the Kaggle community for the dataset.
+Special thanks to the Kaggle and Roboflow community for the dataset.